kanghj/DSM/README.md

     Constructs a new FSA and writes it into output_dir/serialized_fsa.json.
     Writes intermediate outputs such as diagrams of the FSA in output_dir.

     :param input_path:      path to file containing input traces
-    :param rnn_model_dir: path to directory to store RNN model.
+    :param rnn_model_dir:   path to directory that will store the RNN model.
-    :param output_dir: path to directory to store final results and other intermediate output.
+    :param output_dir:      path to directory that will store the final results and other intermediate output.
-    :param args:        args for training a neural network. data_dir (str): directory containing training data, should be the same directory that input_path is in. rnn_size (int): size of RNN hidden state.
+    :param args:            args for training a neural network.
+The following attributes can be configured. data_dir (str):         directory containing training data, should be the same directory that input_path is in. rnn_size (int):         size of RNN hidden state.
 Defaults to 32. num_layers (int):       number of layers in the RNN.
 Defaults to 2. model (str):            rnn, gru, or lstm.
 Defaults to lstm. batch_size (int):       Minibatch size.
 Defaults to 10. seq_length (int):       RNN sequence length.
 Defaults to 25. num_epochs (int):       number of epochs.
 Defaults to 10. grad_clip (float):      clip gradients at this value.
 Defaults to 5. learning_rate (float):  Defaults to 0.002.
                 decay_rate (float):     decay rate for rmsprop.
 Defaults to 0.97.
 ````

 ````